top of page

 Large White Choko

-You’ve probably seen green chokos before — in roadside boxes, old-school veggie patches, or maybe simmering in your nan’s stew.
-They’ve been a humble staple for generations.
+You’ve likely seen green chokos before—in roadside boxes, veggie patches, or simmering in your nan’s stew.
+They’ve been a humble staple for generations, but the white choko?
+That’s a whole different story.

 So, what makes it special?

-• Slightly sweeter flavour & smoother texture – It’s less fibrous than green chokos and can blend seamlessly into both savoury dishes and desserts.
+• Slightly Sweeter Flavor and Smoother Texture: It’s less fibrous than green chokos and blends seamlessly into both savory dishes and desserts.

 How to Grow White Chokos (Even If You’re a Beginner)

-• A sunny spot
+• A Sunny Spot

-• Room to climb (think trellis, fence, or chicken run)
+• Room to Climb: Think trellis, fence, or chicken run

 • A bit of compost or aged manure

-• Water in dry spells
+• Water during dry spells

 FREE: Choko Recipe Sampler Booklet